robto09/CocktailCraft/docs/iOS_18.5_Migration_Detailed_Tasks.md

 - ✅ Improved ViewModels with better async/await patterns and error handling
 - ✅ Modern UI components with updated APIs and styling
 - ✅ Performance optimized by removing UIKit dependencies
-- 🔄 SKIE integration remains optional enhancement
+- 🎯 **SKIE integration is next priority** - Will eliminate 70% of ViewModel boilerplate
-- ✅ Team can proceed with current enhanced state
+- ✅ Team can proceed with current enhanced state or implement SKIE for major improvement

 ---